Nettlebed Community School

 Curriculum

-Ms Foister has worked in a range of schools in London, Oxfordshire, and Bucks running therapeutic intervention units and now alternate provisions for young people who are failing to thrive in mainstream education.
-She volunteers helping with English GCSEs for a PRU and am passionate about education reform and finding ways to use the outdoors to re-engage young people with learning.
+Ms Foister has worked in a range of schools in London, Oxfordshire, and Buckinghamshire running therapeutic intervention units and now alternate provisions for young people who are failing to thrive in mainstream education.
+She volunteers helping with English GCSEs for a PRU and is passionate about education reform and finding ways to use the outdoors to re-engage young people with learning.

 Mrs Amanda Foister OBE